Be3751/sync-multi-movie/README.md

 # sync-multi-movie

-synchronize videos played on multi clients
+PoC repository for synchronizing each video playback on multi clients